Introductory computations in the cohomology of arithmetic groups

 To establish that Bing's house $Y$ is contractible one could use the following \hap commands to load $Y$ as a regular CW-complex involving 72 $0$-cells, 154 $1$-cells, 83 $2$-cells, and then compute that it is acyclic with trivial fundamental group.

 We now discuss an alternative approach to constructing discrete vector fields on contractible complexes.
-Suppose that $X$ is a regular $n$-dimensional CW-complex, $n\ge 1$, satisfying each of the following hypotheses: \begin{enumerate} \item $X$ is {\em pure}, by which we mean that every cell of dimension $<n$ lies in the closure of at least one $n$-cell. \item $X$ is a subspace of some Euclidean space $\mathbb R^n$, with every $n$-cell of $X$ convex. \item $X$ is {\em star-like}, by which we mean that there is some preferred $0$-cell $e^0\in X$ such that for any point $x\in X$ the line from $x$ to $e^0$ lies entirely in $X$. \end{enumerate} For example, the CW-complex $S^m_{n=1}$ of Theorem \ref{THMash} can be viewed as a regular CW-complex $X$ satisfying these hypotheses.
+Suppose that $X$ is a regular $n$-dimensional CW-complex, $n\ge 1$, satisfying each of the following hypotheses: \begin{enumerate} \item $X$ is {\em pure}, by which we mean that every cell of dimension $<n$ lies in the closure of at least one $n$-cell. \item $X$ is a subspace of some Euclidean space $\mathbb R^n$, with the closure of every $n$-cell of $X$ a convex polytope (with face lattice equal to that of the polytope). \item $X$ is {\em star-like}, by which we mean that there is some preferred $0$-cell $e^0\in X$ such that for any point $x\in X$ the line from $x$ to $e^0$ lies entirely in $X$. \end{enumerate} For example, the CW-complex $S^m_{n=1}$ of Theorem \ref{THMash} can be viewed as a regular CW-complex $X$ satisfying these hypotheses.

 Let $X$ be any space satisfying the hypotheses 1--3.
 For $x\in X$ let $[x,e^0]$ denote the closed line segment from $x$ to the preferred $0$-cell $e^0$.
 We denote the closure of a $k$-cell $e^k$ by $\overline {e^k}$.
 We define the {\em shadow} of a $k$-cell $e^k$ to be the set